 A screen can generally offer a sharper visualization of typography design than a piece of paper.

-All university students have come across at least once with a badly printed text that’s torture to read.
+All university students have come across at least once with a poorly printed text that’s torture to read.

 Study your History of Typography: